 Faith House is a private, non-profit program for survivors of domestic violence and their children.
-The program has five components: a shelter, a non-residential program, an outreach program, a 24-hour crisis line and a public education program.
-Our 45-bed facility accepts female victims of domestic violence and their minor children.
+The program consists of: a shelter, a non-residential program, a transitional housing program, a permanent supportive housing program, an outreach program, a 24-hour crisis line and a public education program.
+Our 45-bed facility accepts victims of domestic violence and their minor children.

-Faith House receives funding from the Governor’s Office on Women’s Policy, United Way of Acadiana, United Way of St. Landry, federal and state governments, the Lafayette Consolidated Government, the Louisiana Commission on Law Enforcement, the Louisiana Bar Foundation, and individuals, businesses and groups from the community.
+Faith House receives funding from the Department of Children and Family Services through the state of Louisiana, United Way of Acadiana, United Way of St. Landry, HUD, federal and state governments, the Lafayette Consolidated Government, the Louisiana Commission on Law Enforcement, the Louisiana Bar Foundation, and individuals, businesses and groups from the community.

 If you would like more information about Faith House of Acadiana’s emergency shelter and the other domestic violence help services and programs we provide, please call us at 337-232-8954 or email us at email@example.com.

 For residents and their children we provide safe housing, food, clothing, health screening and support, medications and other physical needs; referrals to and advocacy with community resources; group and individual counseling; legal assistance; and a children’s program.
 Women may stay forty-five days, with extensions possible on a case-by-case basis.
 For non-residential survivors, we provide counseling, legal assistance; advocacy and referrals.
 Outreach offices in Vermilion, St. Landry, Acadia, Avoyelles, Rapides and Evangeline parishes provide non-residential services.